Githbhatia/ReadV2/README.md

 Save time vs. acceleration in a text format.

 Example input v2 file from the Ferndale earthquake is included.
+See png files to see sample outputs.

 Needs many Python packages: numpy matplotlib itertools tkintner scipy